 The school is located in the Indianapolis Public School district and is also designated an Innovation Network School (INS).
 An INS agreement is a mutually beneficial contract between Purdue Polytechnic High School and IPS to aid in student recruitment and leverage shared services like transportation, meal service, and professional development.
 IPS is allowed to count Purdue Polytechnic High School academic results within its district results.

-The ratio of students to teachers will be approximately 15 to 1.
-The teaching staff will be augmented by other staff, including guidance counselors, social workers, internship and college coordinators, and school administration.
+The ratio of students to teachers is approximately 15 to 1.
+The teaching staff is augmented by other staff, including guidance counselors, social workers, internship and college coordinators, and school administration.

-Purdue Polytechnic High School will offer a supportive learning community dedicated to assisting different levels of readiness for the school’s intensive curricula.
+Purdue Polytechnic High School offers a supportive learning community dedicated to assisting different levels of readiness for the school’s intensive curricula.

-Instead of rotating subjects, students will focus on projects of varying durations through which all Indiana Academic Standards will be mastered in order to be successfully completed.
+Instead of rotating subjects, students focus on projects of varying durations through which all Indiana Academic Standards are mastered in order to be successfully completed.

-Curriculum will be competency based and students will learn at their individual level of mastery.
+The curriculum is competency based and students learn at their individual level of mastery.

 Each investment you make strengthens the success of the high school and fosters ingenuity and creativity from our students and teachers.
 Visit our Make a Gift page to learn how to give.